U Street–Congress Heights Line: History

 In 2015, WMATA proposed to eliminate all route 93 service due to low ridership along Stanton, Pomeroy, and Morris Roads and to simplify the line.
 Alternative service is provided by routes 90, 92, and 94.

 On March 27, 2016, all route 93 service was discontinued and replaced by routes 90, 92, and 94 running on the same routing.
 Additional early morning and late evening 90 and 92 trips were added.

 On June 24, 2018, additional route 92 trips were added to operate between Congress Heights station and Eastern Market station.

 During the COVID-19 pandemic, routes 90 and 92 were reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, all route 92 weekend service was suspended and route 90 was relegated to operate every 30 minutes.
 Route 92 weekend service and all full service was restored on August 23, 2020.

 In 2020, WMATA proposed to eliminate the 92 short trips between Congress Heights and Eastern Market stations as there is alternative service on each stop and at the request of the District Department of Transportation.

+On September 5, 2021, the line was increased to operate every 12 minutes daily between 7 AM and 9 PM.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, Route 92 was extended to Woodley Park station and was renamed into the C53.
+Route 90 was partially combined with Route 96 between Anacostia and 11th Street SE, then following Potomac Avenue SE, then following the 96 routing to Tenleytown–AU station as Route C51.